grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 # Grafana Tempo Datasource

-There are one main thing to take into account when you deploy the `TempoStack` and want to use as Grafana datasource.
+Using the instructions on this page, you can configure the `TempoStack` to send data to Grafana and configure the Tempo data source.

+You can choose to either use Tempo Operator's gateway or not:

-If the tempo is deployed the Gateway in front, an authentication information needs to be provided to Grafana, and the URL of the tenant it wants to access.
+* If the `TempoStack` is deployed using the gateway, you'll need to provide authentication information  to Grafana, along with the URL of the tenant it wants to access.

-If the gateway is not used, the only requirement is to Grafana can access to the `frontend-query` endpoints.
+* If the gateway is not used, then you need to make sure Grafana can access to the `frontend-query` endpoints.

 ## Use with gateway